The 5 Best Ways to Beat Daylight Saving Time Fatigue

 3. Make a routine.
 Cralle also suggests to “make a 'get better sleep deal' with yourself."
 By scheduling seven to eight hours of rest a night, even with the time change, the schedule will help your body feel better equipped to handle the change.

 4. Supplement.
 Up your vitamin game with nutrients designed to naturally fend off tiredness and give you energy.
 Vitamin B12 is a nutrient responsible for forming red blood cells to provide more oxygen for energy production.
-Coenzyme Q10 is another component important for keeping cells properly functioning in exchange for energy.
+Melatonin is a hormone associated controling the sleep–wake cycle.
 A deficiency in vitamin D, which is naturally produced in your body in response to sunlight, has been linked to various sleep disorders.
-Iron is key to keep oxygen readily flowing throughout the body and counteracting any signs of anemia; low levels of iron have also been linked to lower sleep quality.
-To make your supplement intake easy, Care/of ($5+ per month) provides personalized packs of vitamins that can be shipped straight to your door.
-Simple as that.
+Try a supplement like SmartyPants Adult Nighttime Immunity gummy vitamins, which has melatonin for sleep and vitamins C, D, and zinc for immunity.

 5. Head outside.
 The good news is that more sunlight means more time you can spend outside.
 Create some natural energy and endorphins by heading out for a walk (or jog, depending on how motivated you are!).
 Studies have shown that physical activity can improve sleep quality, so get moving now to rest well later.